 Investigations for this include HLA antibody screening of the implicated donors and the patient using Luminex technology and HLA typing where appropriate.
+Forms can be obtained from Blood Health Team Transfusion Resources pages (https://wbs-intranet.cymru.nhs.uk/bht/policies-guidance-forms/forms/).
 Investigations for HNA antibodies are referred to the NHSBT.